TaylorPrewitt/carbon-awareAPI/README.md

 **Retrospective Analysis:** Time series evaluation to assess the carbon emissions for a given energy profile.
 Also provides counterfactual analysis to expose the potential emissions of if the run had been shifted.

-**Demand Shifting**: Recommends region and/or time which would yield a less carbon intensive run.
+**Demand Shifting Scheduler**: Recommends region and/or time which would yield a less carbon intensive run.

 * Temporal: Identifies the window of minimum carbon intensity for a specified run duration within a chosen region from a 24-hour forecast.